-Contents

 What is Active Park, Healthy People?
 4

-Why do we need it?
+Why do we need a plan?
 6

 Who is it for?
 7

 Who will deliver the plan?
 7

 How has it been created?
 7

 The Big Picture 8

 Key themes 10

 Strategic overview map 11

-Key theme 1 - A Park for All 12
+Key theme 1 - A Park for All 13

 Key theme 2 - Active and Vibrant Places 18

 Key theme 3 - Happy and Healthy People 24

 Key theme 4 - Connecting Places 30

 Key theme 5 - Exploring Further 36

 Key theme 6 - Coasts and Water 42

 How will we measure success?
 48

 Appendix 1 - Potential Delivery Partners 50

-Appendix 2 - National Strategies and Policies 51
+Appendix 2 - National Strategies and Policies 52

+What is Active Park, Heathy People

+OUTDOOR RECREATION DELIVERY PLAN | NOVEMBER 2019

 Loch Lomond & The Trossachs National Park is an amazing place.
 Its wonderfully varied landscapes combined with its accessibility to such a large proportion of Scotland's population make it the ideal place for everyone to enjoy the outdoors and connect with nature.

 There are a huge range of benefits that this can bring, from one person's first outdoor adventure opening them up to a lifelong love of the outdoors, to playing a major part in the national efforts to make Scotland a healthier, greener nation.

 Building on the National Park's previous Outdoor Recreation Plan 2013-17, Active Park, Healthy People sets out our collective ambitions for supporting and improving recreation opportunities for everyone, and improving people's health and wellbeing by getting outside into nature and tackling the Global Climate Emergency through supporting a further shift towards active travel and tourism.

+You will see throughout this plan that it is underpinned by these commitments to:

+Inclusion

-You will see throughout this plan that it is underpinned by these commitments to: Inclusion Health and wellbeing Efforts to tackle the Global Climate Emergency Great strides have already been made in these areas in recent years and the national policy landscape has never been more focused or ambitious.
+Health and wellbeing

+Efforts to tackle the Global Climate Emergency

+Significant steps have been taken in these three areas in recent years and the national policy landscape has never been more focused or ambitious.
 This plan will not only build on those successes but learn from previous experience to test and learn new innovative approaches to establish the National Park as a model of best practice in active, sustainable lifestyles.

-Why do we need a plan While the National Park Authority is not required to have a plan for outdoor recreation, we believe the National Park offers a unique opportunity to bring partners together to undertake innovative and ambitious work which helps deliver on national policies and strategies related to recreation, health and wellbeing - using a place-based approach.
+Why do we need a plan

+While the National Park Authority is not required to have a plan for outdoor recreation, we believe the National Park offers a unique opportunity to bring partners together to undertake innovative and ambitious work which helps deliver on national policies and strategies related to recreation, health and wellbeing - using a place-based approach.

 The plan offers a focus for this work to guide the many organisations and partners who share our ambitious vision for recreation and active, sustainable lifestyles.

 Active Park, Healthy People is a positive and progressive delivery plan with more activity, by more people, more often, at its heart.